 - Keeps muscles and joints from weakening further or becoming stiff

-To start on your path to recovery, book your physical therapy appointment today – no prescription needed!
-Get started by visiting the BetterPT Clinic Locator page or even download the BetterPT Physical Therapy appointment app.
-These resources can – and will – give you direct access to the right people so that you can begin (or help a loved one begin) the journey to better health.
+To start on your path to recovery, book your physical therapy appointment today – no prescription needed with direct access!
+Get started by visiting the BetterPT Clinic Location page or even download the BetterPT Physical Therapy appointment app.
+These resources can – and will – give you direct access to the right people.
+This way, you can begin (or help a loved one begin) the journey to better health.
 Along with direct access to physical therapy clinics near you, the BetterTelehealth network also provides access to virtual physical therapy appointments.
 Convenient, right?

 Dr. Marla Ranieri graduated from Stanford University with her Bachelor’s degree in Human Biology in 2005 and went on to receive her Doctorate in Physical Therapy from Columbia University College of Physicians and Surgeons in 2009.
 She has worked with all types of individuals, including professional athletes as part of the USA Gymnastics Medical Staff.
 Marla continues to treat patients with evidence-based medicine and the best quality of care.